Taouuw/robotics2/README.md

-New entry points for the new custom trajectories are added in:
+New entry points for the new custom trajectories are added in.
+This also serves as example usage of the implementations in `robot.py` and `robot_controller.py`:

 `python_impl/src/controllers/controllers/custom_traj.py`